-Currently, 2 teaching assistants are required to support computing labs for the Bios 2010 course.
+Doctoral students in the department will be supported through teaching assistantships, research grants and training grants.
+Currently, 2 teaching assistants are required to support computing labs for the BIOS 2010 course.
 We are currently developing an undergraduate course in biostatistics for ecology, and in collaboration with the Bioinformatics Institute, we are developing an additional cross-disciplinary undergraduate course to be taught be faculty in Biostatistics, Bioinformatics and Computer Science.
 This course will generate funding for additional graduate teaching assistantships.

-At the current time, eight students are being supported by the biostatistics unit within the Department of Epidemiology and Biostatistics.
-Three MPH students are teaching assistants.
+At the current time, seven students are being supported by the biostatistics unit within the Department of Epidemiology and Biostatistics.
+Two MPH students are teaching assistants for our undergraduate biostatistics course.
 Rathbun supports two students from his federal grants, one NSF and one NIH as well as a third student using funds from a subcontract on Dan Colley's Gates Foundation grant supporting Schistosomiasis research.
 Dobbin is supporting a student using cancer coalition funding, and Monica Gaughan from the Department of Health Policy and Management is supporting one MPH biostatistics student.
 Growth in funding should be sufficient to cover the planned growth in the number of students.